brick and mortar business woman using a tablet

 Which Business Model is Best for Your Company?

 The best answer is “Why not both?”
 However, it does depend on the type of business.
 An online plumber really won’t be much help when you’re knee-deep in water.
-However, that plumber will add value and generate more business by creating a web presence through effective digital marketing.
+However, that plumber will add value and generate more business by creating a web presence through effective digital branding and marketing.
 An eCommerce shop generating awareness and good will by interacting with the public – creating live events and promotions that get their audience engaged.

 Digital marketing is most effective when it’s flexible enough to work on multiple channels, targets the right audience, and connects with them on a personal level.